Patricia Tille, Program Director

 *Note: An additional background check may be required prior to clinical placement, dependent on clinical affiliate requirements.
 Students are responsible for all costs associated with background checks.

-MLS Progression & Probation Regulations
+MLS Progression and Probation Regulations

 The Medical Laboratory Science program probation standards are: